Philosophy of art

 What level is the course and do I need any particular skills?

-This is an introductory level course.
-No previous knowledge of philosophy or art is necessary, but an interest in art in at least one of its forms is assumed.
-An open minded attitude and a willingness to consider different views will enhance your enjoyment and benefit from this course.
+No previous knowledge of philosophy or art is necessary, but an interest in art in at least one of its forms is assumed. an open minded attitude and a willingness to consider different views will enhance your enjoyment and benefit from this course.

 How will I be taught, and will there be any work outside the class?